-- Effective date of the Report: 18 March 2019. - Date of the database closure Kamoa Mineral Resource estimate: 23 November 2015. - Date of the database closure Kakula Mineral Resource estimate: 26 January 2018. - Date of drill information from the ongoing drill programme at Kakula: 1 March 2019. - Date of drill information from the 2016-2017 drill programme at Kamoa and date of updated copy of the database: 27 November 2017.
-Information available from this data supply was used to validate the Kamoa geological model. - Date of Mineral Resource estimate for Kamoa: 27 November 2017. - Date of Mineral Resource estimate for Kakula: 13 April 2018. - Date of Mineral Resource estimate for Kakula West: 10 November 2018. - Date of the Mineral Reserve estimate for Kamoa; 1 February 2019. - Date of the Mineral Reserve estimate for Kakula; 1 February 2019. - Date of the supply of legal information supporting mineral tenure: 23 March 2018.
+- Effective date of the Report: 25 March 2020. - Date of the database closure Kamoa Mineral Resource estimate: 20 January 2020. - Date of the database closure Kakula Mineral Resource estimate: 1 November 2018. - Date of Mineral Resource estimate for Kamoa: 30 January 2020. - Date of Mineral Resource estimate for Kakula: 10 February 2020.

+The Mineral Resources at Kakula were estimated as of 10 November 2018.
+On 10 February 2020, the inputs used in assessing reasonable prospects of eventual extraction and the drill data inputs were reviewed to ensure the estimate remained current.
+There are no changes to the estimate as a result of the review, and the estimate has an effective date of 10 February 2020.

+- Date of the Mineral Reserve estimate for Kamoa; 1 February 2019. - Date of the Mineral Reserve estimate for Kakula; 1 February 2019. - Date of the supply of legal information supporting mineral tenure: 25 March 2020.